simonmekit/microservice-spring-cloud-demo/README.md

 as shown in the on github:  ( OR fire up from your IDE )

-java -jar microservices-demo-2.1.0.RELEASE.jar registration 1111
+java -jar microservices-demo-2.1.0.RELEASE.jar registration 1111    <br>
-java -jar microservices-demo-2.1.0.RELEASE.jar accounts 2222
+java -jar microservices-demo-2.1.0.RELEASE.jar accounts 2222    <br>
-java -jar microservices-demo-2.1.0.RELEASE.jar web 3333
+java -jar microservices-demo-2.1.0.RELEASE.jar web 3333   <br>

 Now,   your task given to you by management is to Expand the account number from 9 digits to 10 digits